stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, arati tandi vijambhitā bhattasammado cetaso ca līnattaṁ.
 Tattha ayonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā thinamiddhassa uppādāya, uppannassa vā thinamiddhassa bhiyyobhāvāya vepullāya.*

 Those include dislike, unsatisfactoryness, laziness, yawning, sleepiness after meals, and a sluggish mind.
-The mind, having missed witnessing the origin, source, or beginning of the states, is now caught up in the cycle of trying to come out of it and thereby generating suffering for it by rolling in it  [[yonisomanasikāra#ayonisomanasikāra | ayonisomanasikāra]].
+The mind, having missed witnessing the origin, source, or beginning of the states, is now caught up in the cycle of trying to come out of it and thereby generating suffering for it by rolling in it  [ayonisomanasikāra](/terminology/yonisomanasikara.md#ayonisomanasikāra).
 Giving frequent attention with such a mind is the nutrient, when offered, will lead to the rise of not yet arisen dullness and drowsiness or will strengthen the dullness and drowsiness that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā uddhaccakukkuccassa uppādāya, uppannassa vā uddhaccakukkuccassa bhiyyobhāvāya vepullāya?*